 About Neddy Artist Awards

 Stewarded by Cornish College of the Arts since 2011, the Neddy Artist Awards are among the largest artist awards in the State of Washington, provides two annual gifts of $25,000, and six awards of $1,500, to artists living and working in the Puget Sound region.
 Cornish College of the Arts prepares its students to contribute to society as artists, citizens and innovators.
 The Neddy Artist Awards are a beacon of this mission.
-The Neddy Artist Awards, established in 1996 by the Behnke family, honors the art, accomplishments and community involvement of Seattle painter and teacher Robert E. “Ned” Behnke (1948-1989).
+The Neddy Artist Awards is funded by the Behnke Foundation and stewarded by Cornish College of the Arts as a tribute to Seattle painter and teacher Ned Behnke (1948-1989).

 Neddy Artist Awards Honor the Legacy of Ned Behnke